Royal Melbourne Hospital

 But when she finished her placement in Tasmania, Shannon’s involvement with the program wasn’t over — she's now the placement supervisor at RMH.

-Often when students start at RMH they haven’t had any experience working in a professional environment.
-It’s great to see the students grow their skills and confidence over the course of their 12-month placement.
+"This program is a great way to recruit future employees who already have 12 months work experience as new graduates.
+It’s great to see the students grow their skills and confidence over the course of their 12-month placement."

 "We love having the opportunity to promote cardiac technology to future graduates, and for us the most rewarding part of the program is seeing the students go on to have successful careers in the field."

 The Royal Melbourne Hospital has been a partner with Swinburne for over 21 years.
-Shannon is quick to point out that the hospital has gone on to employ 75% of their former placement students.
+Shannon is quick to point out that the hospital has gone on to employ 75 per cent of their former placement students.